Honey & Walnut Yogurt Semolina Cake

 Traditionally, basbousa is made without eggs and is quite a dense cake.
 I thought I’d try making a lighter textured version, so included eggs and a little flour.
 I decided to use white chocolate, which I’ve found works really well in cakes.
 I reduced the amount of butter and sugar needed accordingly.
 Nuts are generally used for decoration and are not included in the actual bake, but inspired by the Greek Gods honey and walnut yogurt, I thought walnuts would marry well with the flavours of honey, lemon and rose.

-And I was right. the walnut yogurt worked brilliantly in this cake.
+And I was right, the walnut yogurt worked brilliantly in this semolina cake.
 The result was a substantial yet light cake which was moist with a slightly chewy texture.
 Not surprisingly it tasted of honey and walnuts.
 Any self respecting Greek god would be delighted to tuck into this on Mount Olympus.
-We had to make do with Bodmin Moor, but there are compensations; we ate ours with clotted cream.
+We had to make do with Bodmin Moor, but there are compensations; we ate our honey & walnut yogurt semolina cake with clotted cream.
 Proper Job.

 - 1 tsp bicarbonate of soda